 (e) In any RL – RM2 residential districts area, accessory buildings on a zoning lot with residential use shall not exceed fifteen (15) feet in height; provided, however, that accessory buildings with a flat or shed roof style shall not exceed twelve (12) feet in height.
 Carriage house dwellings Accessory buildings containing a dwelling unit shall not exceed twenty-five (25) feet in height.

-Exception: Accessory building heights shall not apply to property within designated heritage preservation districts nor to designated historic sites.
+Exception: Accessory building heights shall not apply to property within designated heritage preservation sites and districts nor to designated historic sites.
 In these cases appropriate building heights for accessory structures shall be determined through the design review process to ensure that heights are acceptable and in keeping with the scale and style of development on the property.

 ….